How Much Does a Bathroom Renovation Cost in the UK?

 If you’re looking for something a little fancier for your bathroom flooring then porcelain tiles are another good option.
 They are more expensive than ceramic and luxury vinyl, but they are incredibly durable.
 Just like luxury vinyl tiles, it’s possible to get a porcelain floor tile which resembles wood.

-For those who want to push the boat out in terms of bathroom flooring, it is possible, of course, to get underfloor heating.
+For those who want to push the boat out in terms of bathroom flooring, underfloor heating is an option.
 Hot water systems can be attached to the boiler or even an air pump to ensure those cold winter mornings underfoot are a thing of the past.
 Electric underfloor heating is also available.

 Heating